micharbet/CLE/HOWTO.md

 ## Searching for help

-CLE can assist you.
-There is help built-in script itself, issue `cle help` to extract those information.
-Basically they are contained in double-hashmark denoted comments.
-It's that somple.
-In case you need more use command `cle doc` that downoads documentation index from git source and offers files (like this one) through menu.
-Files are in .md (markdown) format and are filtered through built-in function (mdfilter) hilighting formatted items.
+CLE contains built-in descriptions of its functions.
+Issue `cle help` to extract those information.
+In principle they can be found as double-hashmark denoted comments.
+It's that simple.
+If you need more use command `cle doc` that downoads documentation index from git source and offers files (incl. this one) through menu.
+Files use .md (markdown) format and are passed through built-in function (mdfilter) hilighting formatted items.